snozh5/temp/Support Vector Machine.md

 1. **Linear SVM:-** In linear SVM the dataset can be divided using just a single straight line.
 Meaning dataset is linearly separable and categorize into two classes.
 [![Linear SVM](https://github.com/snozh5/temp/blob/main/SVM%20pic/Linear%20SVM.png?raw=true)](https://github.com/snozh5/temp/blob/main/SVM%20pic/Linear%20SVM.png)

 In order to understand the ***working*** of ***linear SVM*** let us take an example of a dataset where we need to identify for spam and ham emails.
 The standard equation of a line is given by `ax + by + c = 0`.
 We can generalise the equation `W0 + W1x1 + W2x2=0`, where 'x1' and 'x2' are the features — such as 'word_freq_technology' and 'word_freq_offer' — and W1 and W2 are the coefficients.
-For any line with W coefficients, substituting the value of features x1 and x2 in the equation of the line determined by its W coefficients, will return a value.
+If we substitute the value of x1 and x2 which are features in the equation of any given line with W coefficients, it will return a value.
 A ***positive value*** (blue points in the plot above) simply mean that the values are in one class; however, a ***negative value*** (red points in the plot above) would mean that is of the other class.
 The point lies on the line i.e on hyperplane if the value is zero because any point on the line will satisfy the equation: `W0 + W1x1 + W2x2=0`.
 > 3rd line(Hyperplane) should be considered as best fit classifier in the above figure.
 2. **Non-linear SVM:-** In non-linear SVM the dataset cannot be divided simply by drawing a straight line.
 Meaning the dataset in not linearly separable and cannot be categorize into two classes by just fitting a straight line which was the case of a linear SVM.